 "She'll be fine," Luna said, "Come, our work is done.
 Let's leave quickly before they awake."

 "But, what about these people?"
 Serena gestured around her.

 "They'll be fine," Luna insisted, "Trust me.
 In a few minutes, the energy that was stolen from them will return.
 They'll awake with a bit of a headache, but alive and whole."

 "No buts," Luna snapped, "Now come, place your wand back where it belongs and let's go back home."

 Serena looked down at her wand, lying on floor when she had flung herself to Molly's side.
-The crystal blade had already disappeared, converting it back to its real name.
+The crystal blade had dissipated, converting it back to its real name.

 "They wouldn't believe you," Luna stated, "And they wouldn't understand even if they did.
 Plus, the world is not ready to accept someone like you just yet."

 Serena looked at her, questions forming at her eyes.